splunk/public-o11y-docs/admin/subscription-usage/synthetics-usage.rst

    * - :strong:`Metric`
      - :strong:`Description`
    * - ``sf.org.synthetics.limit.synthetics``
-     -Limit of number of MTS for that org.
+     - Limit of number of MTS for that org.